Y0Coss/docs-fork/pages/account_and_service_management/account_information/manage-messages/guide.en-gb.md

 Rules are applied based on two criteria:

 - **The category**: Account, Billing, Incident, Maintenance, Product, and Security.
-- **The priority**, set on 3 levels: Low, Medium, and High.
+- **The priority**: Set on 3 levels: Low, Medium, and High.

 You can create your rules one by one; they will all be applied when a message is sent to your account.

 You can also create a rule that includes multiple conditions that will be applied in sequence.
 To do this, when configuring a rule, click on the `Add condition`{.action} **(1)** button.
-You can add as many conditions as needed.<br>
+You can add as many conditions as needed.
 By default, if a condition applies, the process stops.
 If you want the process to continue applying the following conditions, enable the `And continue the processing of rules`{.action} **(2)** button under the rule you have configured.

 ![my messages](images/rules-02.png){.thumbnail .w-600}